 - Don't consume any hot foods or drinks till the anesthesia wears off.
 You might end up burning your tongue.

-- Take a light diet consisting of soft foods and fluids to avoid fiddling with clot formation.
+- Eat a light diet consisting of soft foods and fluids to avoid disloding clot.

 - Avoid sucking on a straw for few days to prevent displacing of the clot.

 - Use a soft-bristled toothbrush for a few days after the extraction.
 This will preserve the clot and prevent it from dislodging.